-Each year thousands of Americans become victims of identity theft.
+Thousands of Americans become victims of identity theft every year.
 If you believe you may be a victim of identity theft, the earlier you detect the fraud the better.
 Your first warning signs might be telephone calls from collections agencies or mail from lenders or credit card companies regarding accounts you didn’t open.
-The faster you act the better chance you’ll have of minimizing the impact of the fraudsters.
+The faster you act, the better chance you’ll have at minimizing the impact of the fraudsters.

 - Immediately contact your banks and creditors and notify them that you have been a victim of identity theft.

 - Reviewing your statements and any mail you’ve received from fraudulent accounts can help you identify which accounts are currently affected so that your accounts can be corrected.

 - Work with their representatives to understand the scope of the fraud.
 If you’re speaking with your bank or credit card provider, consider taking defensive measures to stop the spread of fraud across accounts.

 - Cancel credit or debit cards and request new ones to be sent to you.

 - Consider adding two factor authentication to your online accounts (if offered).

 How do we protect your information?

 We implement a variety of security measures to maintain the safety of your personal information when you enter, submit, or access your personal information.
 Our loan application platform employs the use of a secure server.
 All supplied sensitive/credit information is transmitted via Secure Socket Layer (SSL) technology.
 When the browser session is closed, your private information (credit cards, social security numbers, financials, etc.) will not be stored on our servers.

 Contact Your Bank and Creditors